horgh/twitter-tcl/README.md

       commands on by setting each channel `.chanset #channel +twitter`.
   - Why isn't the bot responding to the `!commands`?
     - First make sure the channel is set `+twitter`.
     - If it is, then you may not be recognized as +o by the bot.
-These commands require that the bot recognizes you as +o.
+Many commands require that the bot recognizes you as +o.
 This is not the same as having operator status in the channel having operator status in the channel.
 It means you must be recognized as a user with +o